maschonber/nercana-quest/docs/GUIDELINES.md

 5. **Test**: Add/update tests for new functionality, ensure comprehensive coverage
 6. **Validate**: Run all tests (Jest + Playwright) and iterate until passing

+At any point, if you are unsure about the approach or need clarification, ask for help.
+It's better to clarify than to guess.

 ## Core Standards

 - **Architecture**: Models in `/models/`, business logic in `/services/`, UI in components